Anger Management and Alcohol Addiction

 Mood stabilizers, antidepressants, or anti-anxiety medications can all help to regulate and control negative emotions, during both detox and treatment for anger management and alcohol addiction.
 After detox, individuals suffering from co-occurring disorders often proceed directly into a residential treatment program where structured around-the-clock programming can help to manage both disorders.

 Clients can learn healthy stress management and coping skills to diffuse anger and other negative thoughts in group and individual therapy sessions.
 Emotional regulation skills and relapse prevention tools are also taught.
 Through behavioral therapy and counseling, a person is better able to recognize how their thoughts tie into their actions.
 They can learn to recognize potential triggers and how to safely manage them.

 Meditation can help clients to relax physical tension, become more self-aware, and work toward creating a healthy mind-body balance.
 Other holistic methods are often used during a comprehensive addiction and anger management treatment program as adjunctive, or complementary, treatment methods.
 Massage therapy can help to relieve physical tension and therefore promote mental clarity.
 Expressive therapies provide healthy, and often nonverbal, outlets for the expression of negative and difficult emotions.
 Finally, support groups provide encouragement and hope for recovery.

-As with all co-occurring disorders, it’s important to treat anger management issues and alcoholism at the same time as part of a comprehensive treatment program.
+As with all co-occurring disorders, it’s important to treat anger management issues and AUD at the same time as part of a comprehensive treatment program.